Yaraka

 Longreach, the administrative centre of the region, is 220km and little more than two hours away by car on a mostly sealed road, but seems a lifetime away.
 Yaraka can also be accessed from Blackall (165km; only 7km is unsealed) and Jundah (144km; 40km sealed but the rest is a good gravel road).

 The Yaraka Hotel is the town’s central meeting place.
 Custodians of this warm and welcoming social hub are the Gimbletts, who manage to keep the hotel up with current expectations of guests and visitors while honouring its bush pub personality.
+The bar is a hub of friendly conversation, shared travel stories, and hearty meals, served seven days a week from April to November.

 Birdwatchers can expect some rewarding sightings, while photographic opportunities abound.
 Cyclists and runners like to take on Mt Slowcombe for hill-climbing time trials.